Why Company Formation & Administration In Switzerland?

 Swiss Branch Office

-- Exemption of Swiss Profits in hands of parent (according to Double tax treaty).
+- Exemption of Swiss Profits in the hands of parent (according to the Double tax treaty)

 Swiss Company Formation